55 Feel-Good Facts That Will Put a Smile on Your Face

 These uplifting pieces of trivia will turn any frown upside down.

-Some days, it feels like all you hear is bad news.
-(You know the drill: The planet is getting warmer, the prices are getting higher, the country is becoming more divided.)
+Some days, it feels like all you hear about is the planet getting warmer, prices getting higher, and the country becoming more divided.
 And on those days, a little bit of good news can go a long way.
-Fortunately, there’s a lot of that to go around if you know where to look.
+Fortunately, there's a lot of that to go around if you know where to look.
 For example, did you know that hugs can help heal you if you have a cold?
 Or that the voice actors behind Minnie and Mickey Mouse were married in real life?
 Prepare to be completely inspired by these and more feel-good facts!

 Mister Rogers' mom knit all his sweaters.

 Along with his reputation as being one of the nicest men in America, Fred Rogers was also well known for his signature zip-up cardigans.
 But if you thought you could buy the same sweater as everyone's favorite neighbor, you're out of luck.
 In one episode of Mister Rogers' Neighborhood, he revealed that his mother had hand-knit each of them.
 "That's one of the ways that she has of saying she loves somebody," he said.

 It's heartening to know that your most joyful reaction is something you're simply born wanting to do.
 "Individuals blind from birth could not have learned to control their emotions in this way through visual learning, so there must be another mechanism," San Francisco State University psychologist David Matsumoto told Live Science.
 "It could be that our emotions, and the systems to regulate them, are vestiges of our evolutionary ancestry."

 And quokkas are adorable animals that always look like they're smiling.